Konijima/AngularElectronStarter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.

+## Using Electron-Builder

+Check [Electron Builder](https://www.electron.build/) website for more information.

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.